Epicurius/Dynamic-memory-library/README.md

 NOTE: There are some issues with different platforms/systems!
 My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling.<br>
-The project was written in accordance with the Norm.
-See TheNorm.md in the root of the repository.<br>

 #### Summary